Horizons (Parkway Drive album)

 Horizons is the second studio album by Australian metalcore band Parkway Drive.
 It was released on 6 October 2007 through Resist and Epitaph Records, and was produced by Adam Dutkiewicz.
 It was recorded in Westfield, Massachusetts at Zing Studios in May 2007.
 The record was a surprising commercial success for the band at the time, charting at #6 on the ARIA Album Charts, a notable achievement for an Australian metal band in 2007.

-Recording
+Background and recording

 Recording took place at Zing Studios, Westfield, Massachusetts in the United States in May 2007.
 Adam Dutkiewicz of Killswitch Engage acted as producer.
 Discussing the recording process, McCall explained: "The songs, the sounds, the speed, the heaviness and the production has all been stepped up.
 Working with Adam again made our job super easy as well as highly enjoyable."

-Composition

-The track "Feed Them to the Pigs" is named after a line in the Guy Ritchie film Snatch.
-"Dead Man's Chest" takes its title after the film Pirates of the Caribbean: Dead Man's Chest.
+Music and lyrics

+Horizons contains elements of thrash metal and melodic death metal in its instrumentation.
+According to Bryan Rolli of Loudwire: "There are two tiers of breakdowns on Parkway Drive’s sophomore album: low, and reeeaaaalllyyyy loooowwwww.
+These binary breakdowns make maximum impact across Horizons, but the Australian metalcore veterans offset their chug-a-thon with furious thrash drumming, melodic death metal riffs and incendiary sweep-picked solos."

+The album's lyrics have drawn comparisons to emo music.
+According to a staff reviewer at Punknews.org: "The 2007 conceptualization that aligns more with an image and an emotionally burdened message is absolutely present.
+And with lyrics like, "Still I'm choking on the words I should have said one thousand times [...]
+And I'm cursing every memory [...]
+And I'm holding on until there's nothing left to save [...]
+Let every scar still bear your name [...]
+Every scar still bears an angel's face," there's little room to contest such an association."